arun-ks/InteractiveGamesForToddlers/README.md

 ## Co-Development with ChatGPT
 Most of the games were created with ChatGPT.
 The quick prototyping allowed revision & refinement of requirements.

 The final code was created after many back-and-forth as the generated code had to be troubleshooted.
-I had to suggest corrections & improvements in the code till we got to the final forms.
+Sometimes, I had to suggest corrections & improvements in the code till we got to the final forms.
+In other cases, ChatGPT helped fix my blunders quickly.
+Eventually, one gets to a stage where it is easier to fix the code, than to explain chatGPT its errors.

 ### Prompt to get Prompt
 Once the final code is generated, the following prompt was used to generate prompt for the thread.